-The Wayne Highlands School District provides services for students who are identified as being intellectually gifted and in need of specially designed instruction.
+The Wayne Highlands School District provides services for students who are identified as being gifted and in need of specially designed instruction.
 The District has developed procedures to identify such students and provide appropriate educational programs for them.
 A referral for a gifted multidisciplinary evaluation may be made by a school personnel working with the student or by the student's parent/guardian.
-If a parent suspects his/her child may be intellectually gifted and wants to request a gifted multidisciplinary evaluation, the parent may do so at any time.
-Such a request should be made to the guidance counselor at your school or the Director of Special Education who may be reached at 570-253-3402.
+If a parent suspects his/her child may be gifted and wants to request a gifted multidisciplinary evaluation, the parent may do so at any time.
+Such a request should be made to the guidance counselor at your school or the Special Education Director who may be reached at 570-253-3402.